 A good funeral helps acknowledge a death, pay tribute to a life lived, and find comfort and hope for the time to come.
 A funeral can be a healing and uplifting experience.
 When somebody dies, there is a lot to organise.
 The period leading up to the funeral can be emotional and overwhelming and taking the right decisions is not always easy.

 I guide people in finding their way to express their final goodbyes, whatever their belief, gender identity, sexuality, age or background.

 I meet you in person and take the time that is needed to get to know you and the person who has died.
 I write a personalised script, liaise with the funeral director and crematorium or cemetery staff to make sure that everything is in place for the funeral service.
 On the day, I conduct the ceremony, ensuring a calm and smooth delivery.
 You will receive a keepsake and I will contact you a couple of days later to learn how you look back on the day.

 Mourn a death, celebrate a life, find comfort for the time to come

-Funeral ceremonies are an occasion where people can mourn the deceased and where they can share memories about the person they have lost.
+Funeral ceremonies are an occasion where people can mourn and share memories about the person who has died.
 A funeral service does not only have to be a sad occasion.
-The ceremonies I create also contain and uplifting elements, capturing the spirit of the person you have lost with dignity and gratitude.
+The ceremonies I create also contain and uplifting elements, capturing the spirit of the person with dignity and gratitude.
 You may want to invite family and friends to take part in the ceremony by means of readings, music or personal tributes.